Filipino fruit salad recipe: What is it and is it good?

 And what makes it so great is that there’s actually no cooking involved.
 It’s perfect for those who aren’t great in the kitchen and appreciate the taste of fresh fruit and a creamy “dressing.”

 But I’m telling you the secret to the best Pinoy fruit salad is to add some maraschino cherries, which brighten up the salad and add a touch of sweetness.

-Again, keeping in touch with the Filipino sweet tooth, the ingredients in this fruit salad recipe are all sweet and all store-bought, making it very accessible especially if you are cramming that birthday party for your 7-year old.
+Again, keeping in touch with the Filipino sweet tooth, the ingredients in this fruit salad recipe are all sweet and store-bought, making it very accessible, especially if you’re rushing to get everything done for your 7-year-old’s birthday party.

 In this post we'll cover:

-To follow this Filipino Fruit Salad recipe, drain the fruit cocktail of its juice and transfer it in a mixing bowl.
-Add the all-purpose cream and the condensed milk and mix all three ingredients together.
+To make this Filipino fruit salad recipe, drain the fruit cocktail of its juice and transfer it into a large mixing bowl.
+Add the all-purpose cream and the condensed milk, and mix all 3 ingredients together.

-You can add more all-purpose cream or more condensed milk depending on your taste.
+You can add more all-purpose cream or condensed milk, depending on your taste.
 After mixing all of the ingredients well, you can now refrigerate it and serve it chilled the next day.

 - 2 cans fruit cocktail in a can

 - 2 cups nata de coco

 - Thoroughly drain the fruit cocktail, lychees and nata de coco in a colander.